 Application & Infrastructure leaders, planning to migrate Oracle applications to Oracle Cloud Infrastructure face substantial challenges when embarking on a full or partial migration from Oracle E-Business Suite (EBS).
-They must create and execute a detailed plan/blueprint to successfully deploy EBS in Oracle Cloud Infrastructure.
+They must create and execute a detailed cloud architecture to successfully deploy EBS in Oracle Cloud Infrastructure.

 - They have to prioritize conducting an Oracle Cloud Infrastructure readiness assessment in order to avoid delays and escalating costs.

 - Collaboration between application, infrastructure and other functions such as business & finance is required to cement support for the desired migration path for the organization to cloud.

 - Will cloud-based solutions for EBS meet all our current requirements?